The impracticalities of multiplicatively-closed codon models: a retreat to linear alternatives: Introduction

 \section{Introduction}

 It is of interest to evolutionary biologists to determine what biological and chemical mechanics contribute to the evolution of genomes.
-By making comparisons between rates of substitutions in amino acids, the changes in the functionality of a genome can be inferred.
+By making comparisons between rates of substitutions in amino acids, changes in the functionality of a genome can be studied.
 Alternatively, a comparison of rates of substitutions of DNA nucleotides allows observation of the underlying random processes of genome evolution.
-Both the studies of functionality and underlying processes are of interest to biologists as their simultaneous consideration allows for more accurate modeling of evolutionary data.
+Both the studies of functionality and underlying processes are of interest to biologists as their simultaneous consideration allows for more accurate modelling of evolutionary data.
 The analysis of codons (triplets of DNA, each of which codes for an amino acid) allows one to analyse factors of both DNA rates of change and amino acid rates of change at once.

-A typical characteristic of codon models is inclusion of the synonymous/non-synonymous relative rate, $ \omega $, as a model parameter.
+A typical characteristic of codon models is inclusion of a non-synonymous/ synonymous relative rate, $ \omega $, as a model parameter.
 A synonymous mutation is one between two codons that code for the same amino acid and hence the functionality of the gene does not change under such a mutation.
 For example codons AAA and AAG both code for the amino acid lysine so a mutation from AAA to AAG is synonymous.
 A non-synonymous mutation is one where the amino acid does change.
-For example AAA and AAC code for amino acids lysine and asparagine respectively, so a mutation between these codons would change the functionality of the gene. $ \omega $ is the relative rate of synonymous to non-synonymous mutations.
+For example AAA and AAC code for amino acids lysine and asparagine respectively, so a mutation between these codons would change the functionality of the gene.
+The parameter $ \omega $ is the relative rate of non-synonymous to synonymous mutations.
+Values of $\omega$ are characterised as follows:

+in practice, purifying selection (that is, synonymous mutations happen more frequently than non-synonymous mutations) is most often observed.
+The observation of neutral evolution can indicate that the gene in question is unimportant as a mutation that changes the protein produced is equally likely to one that does not.
+There are cases of positive selection occurring, this is most often observed in viruses \citep{bennett2006molecular,shen2009diversifying,yang1998likelihood}.